steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 #### Vector

 Issues
-    Why does the DepthBufferShader get cleared but NormalMapShader is still present?
+    clearAllAssets
+        DepthBufferShader

+        NormalMapShader
+        MeshBasicMaterial

-    Why does disposing of the Post scene lead to WebGL errors?
+    Why does disposing of the Post scene (PlaneGeometry) lead to WebGL errors?

+    Why are some normal maps speckled?
+        The pattern is random.

     Why does MeshPhongMaterial (rather than MeshBasicMaterial) lead to WebGL errors in NormalMap factory?

     Orthogonal planes (.e.g.
 House) do not generate constant Z depths.

     Investigate webgl-debug library.